 The ambience of the botanical gardens is relaxed.
 You will see families, students, groups of friends plus individuals enjoying the green gardens and open space.
 The botanical gardens are free to enter.
 It is home to a tropical forest, a small lake, a desert garden, a butterfly farm and much more.
 And there is a decent variety of birds if you are into bird watching.

-Hours: open daily 9:00 am to 4:30 pm.
+Hours: Tuesday to Sunday: 9:00 am to 4:30 pm.
+If Monday is a holiday, the park is open on Monday and closed on Tuesday.
 Yet it is sometimes closed for special events or special dates.

 All the travel guidebooks recommend Guatapé as a ‘must-do’ day trip from Medellin.
 But if you are looking for a longer weekend break – to a destination with fewer backpackers – then the valley pueblo of Jardín is just the ticket.